idoleat/Advent_of_Code-2021/README.md

-# Advent_of_Code-2021
+# _Advent_of_Code

-My progress on playing Advent of Code 2021 in Rust.
+My progress on playing Advent of Code since 2021 in Rust.

 ## How to play